TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/Items.rst

    #2 Second value is the **value of the item**

-      -  The special value `--div--` is used to insert a non-selectable value that appears as a divider label in the selector box (only for maxitems <=1)
+      *  The special value `--div--` was used to insert a non-selectable value that appears as a divider label in the selector box.
+It is kept for backwards-compatible reasons.
+Use :ref:`item groups
+         <columns-select-properties-item-groups>` for custom selects instead.

-      -  Values must not contain "," (comma) and "\|" (vertical bar).
+      *  Values must not contain "," (comma) and "\|" (vertical bar).
 If you want to use "authMode" you should also refrain from using ":" (colon).

    #3 Third value is an optional icon.
 For custom icons use a path prepended with "EXT:" to refer to an image
       file found inside an extension or use an registered icon identifier.

-   #4  Fourth value is an optional description text.
-This is only shown when the list is shown
+   #4 Fourth value is the key of the :ref:`item group <columns-select-properties-item-groups>`.
-      with `renderType='selectCheckBox'`.

    #5 Fifth value is reserved as keyword "EXPL\_ALLOW" or "EXPL\_DENY".
 See
       property :ref:`authMode / individual <columns-select-properties-authmode>` for more details.

 .. note::